zxul767/lox/README.md

 # Quick Start
 `./gradlew build` -- Builds the project and runs unit tests.

-`./gradlew run --args="$HOME/src/projects/lox/app/test/resources/infinite-loop.lox"` -- Builds the project and runs the `infinite-loop.lox` file.
+`./gradlew run --args="$HOME/src/projects/lox/app/test/resources/infinite-loop.lox"` -- Builds the project and runs a script.

 # Dependencies
 + A recent version of the Java Runtime and Compiler (I've personally only tested it with `OpenJDK 14.0` on Mac OS).
-As the procedure to install it may change over time, your best bet is to do an online search for something like "install java on <your-favorite-os>"
+As the procedure to install it may change over time, your best bet is to do an online search for something like "install java on Mac OS/Linux/Windows"

 # Building and Running Tests
 `./gradlew run`